sjwells/wosr/README.md

 Kicks off a separate go routine.
 Doesn't wait for it.

 ## concurrency
-Kicks of five separate go routines.
+Kicks off five separate go routines.
 Waits for the first one that says it's finished (uses channels)

 ## webservice
 A small webservice that returns author information as json.
 Make a request using: